teracow/googliser/README.md

 Suppress display output.
 Error messages are still shown.

 `-d` or `--debug`
 Append debug info to file.
 Default is no debug file output.
 If selected, debugging output is appended to 'googliser-debug.log' in working directory.
-Great for finding out what commands and parameters were run!
+Great for finding out what external commands and parameters were used!

 **Usage Examples:**